What is a fair market value?

-Is Jane about to issue stock in his private company?
+Is Jane about to issue stock in her private company?
 Does Joe need to know how much his company should pay in taxes?

-These and many other situations where a company needs to know its worth could call for a fair market value.
+These and many other situations where a business owner need to know their company’s worth could call for a fair market value.

 How is fair market value calculated?

 Many factors come into play.
 A fair market value calculation is pretty much a regular valuation but done from the perspective that is should reflect the market price.